tkobil/NYU-Operating-Systems/final_project/README.md

 ## Read Mode
 When in Read mode, block_count does not matter.
-We will simply read with a given block_size until the file has been completely read
+We will simply read with a given block_size until the file has been completely read.

 ## Write Mode
 Write mode is not multithreaded.
 No matter how many threads you pass in for num_threads, we will perform the write single-threaded.
-We will write pre-defined repeated characters to a file of size block_size * block_count
+We will write pre-defined repeated characters to a file of size block_size * block_count.

 ## Performance Analysis/Testing
 To analyze performance, we used two python scripts.